Juniper/apstra-ansible-collection/ansible_collections/junipernetworks/apstra/README.md

 You can call modules by their Fully Qualified Collection Namespace (FQCN), such as `junipernetworks.apstra.authenticate`.
 The following example plays show how to log in to Apstra, create a blueprint and gather facts.

-The collection is simply an Ansible interface to specific Apstra API
+The collection is simply an Ansible interface to specific Apstra API.
+This is why

 ### Login

 ```yaml